arezoo88/GoodReads/README.md

 Access the Swagger UI at `http://127.0.0.1:8000/swagger/` for interactive API documentation.

+help : You can run login api in swagger then copy access token and paste in Authorize part . (now you are authorized!)

 ## Postman Collection

 <a href="https://github.com/arezoo88/GoodReads/blob/master/source/assets/Goodreads App.postman_collection.json" download>Click to Download Postman Collection</a>